lopspower/BestAndroidGists/README.md

   * <a target="_blank" href="https://gist.github.com/lopspower/5b3bce48135c888bc603">Increase Android Studio memory</a> :new:
   * <a target="_blank" href="https://gist.github.com/lopspower/e318ceed80738674f371">Show Memory Android Studio</a> :new:
   * <a target="_blank" href="https://gist.github.com/lopspower/b7259ba71a17ca29e0c6">Test GCM Push</a> :new:
+  * <a target="_blank" href="https://gist.github.com/gabrielemariotti/ad6672902464ee2392d0">Centralize the support libraries dependencies in gradle</a> :new:

 About Gist
 -----